£19,720 - £29,965 Price range

 Alfa Romeo Giulietta diesel engines

-The entry level 1.6-litre diesel returns a class average 0-62mph sprint of around 11 seconds while posting fuel economy figures in excess of 70mpg and qualifies for free road tax.
+The entry level 1.6-litre diesel returns a class average 0-62mph sprint of around 11 seconds while posting fuel economy figures in excess of 70mpg.
 Its hushed nature is appreciated on the motorway and combined with the new automatic gearbox the 1.6-litre Giulietta drives quite smoothly.

 The driver can control the speed and severity of the auto’s shifts using the DNA selector.
 Testers report the transmission is hesitant to kickdown unless in the most aggressive Dynamic mode.
 With 118hp and a 0-62mph sprint of around 11 seconds it’s about class average in terms of performance.